ucc23/ucc/_pages/FAQ.md

 where `parallax` is the associated parallax of the OC, and `xy_r, plx_r, pm_r` are the parallax-based thresholds for each component (in arcmin, mas, and mas/yr; respectively).

-## How are member stars selected?

-Membership is obtained through the `fastMP` method described in Section 3 of [Perren et al. (2023) ](https://ui.adsabs.harvard.edu/abs/2023arXiv230804546P/abstract).
-The `fastMP` membership estimation method has been incorporated into the [`ASteCA` package](https://github.com/asteca/ASteCA).
-See details [here](https://asteca.readthedocs.io/en/latest/basic/membership.html).